Parliamentary visitation of the University of Oxford: Background

 A comparable but less prominent parliamentary visitation of the University of Cambridge had taken place in 1644–5.
 The Siege of Oxford from 1644 to 1646 was one of the major military actions of the First English Civil War, given that the Royalist forces had their headquarters in Oxford city.
 The University of Oxford, broadly speaking, supported the Royalist side in the war, in particular in financial terms.
 The city surrendered to the parliamentary forces on 24 June 1646, and by 2 July parliament blocked new appointments in the university.
 By October a visitation was proposed, and an Oxford delegation made representations against it.

 First moves

 The initial step was the appointment of seven preachers of Presbyterian views, to bring in the use of the Directory for Public Worship.
 The visitation began on 15 May 1647.
 An early move was to summon Samuel Fell, the vice-chancellor.
-He ignored the visitors, was imprisoned for a time, and was deprived of his offices, by November.
+He ignored the visitors, was imprisoned for a time, and by November was deprived of his offices.

 The outbreak of the Second English Civil War in early 1648 prompted a much more effective approach from the visitors, who at first were quite successfully obstructed, and it was from April that the purge really began.
 All the members of the university Convocation were required to submit to the visitation, on 7 April 1648.
 Only one of the Heads of Houses, Paul Hood, did so at that point.